f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 F5OS Networking Configuration
 -----------------------------

 Before configuring any tenants, you’ll need to set up networking for the F5OS platform layer.
-All in-band networking (interfaces, VLANs, Link Aggregation Groups) is configured within the F5OS layer, and selected VLANs are passed through to the tenant layer by the admin when deploying a tenant.
-This is very similar to how vCMP guests work on previous generations of BIG-IP like iSeries and VIPRION.
+All in-band networking objects (interfaces, VLANs, Link Aggregation Groups) are configured within the F5OS layer, and selected VLANs are passed through to the tenant layer by the admin when deploying a tenant.
+This is very similar vCMP guests operation on previous generations of BIG-IP like iSeries and VIPRION.

 Network Settings - > Port Groups